whoward/docs/markdown/reference/sauce-connect.md

     -f, --readyfile                 File that will be touched to signal when tunnel is ready.
-    -a, --auth <host:port:user:pwd> Perform basic authentication when an URL on  asks for a
-                                    username and password.
+    -a, --auth <host:port:user:pwd> Perform basic authentication when a URL on <host:port> asks for a username and password.
 This option
                                     can be used multiple times.
-    -z, --log-stats                 Log statistics about HTTP traffic every.
+    -z, --log-stats <seconds>       Log statistics about HTTP traffic every <seconds>.
         --max-logsize <bytes>       Rotate logfile after reaching
                                     <bytes> size.
 Disabled by default.
     -h, --help                      Display this help text.